SYNNEX Co. (NYSE:SNX) Director Kevin M. Murai Sells 4,275 Shares

 SYNNEX Co.
-(NYSE:SNX) Director Kevin M. Murai sold 4,275 shares of the company’s stock in a transaction that occurred on Thursday, August 12th.
-The stock was sold at an average price of $126.09, for a total transaction of $539,034.75.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+(NYSE:SNX) Director Kevin M. Murai sold 4,275 shares of the business’s stock in a transaction on Tuesday, August 10th.
+The shares were sold at an average price of $124.11, for a total transaction of $530,570.25.
+Following the completion of the transaction, the director now directly owns 9,251 shares of the company’s stock, valued at approximately $1,148,141.61.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, July 30th.
-Stockholders of record on Friday, July 16th were paid a $0.20 dividend.
-The ex-dividend date was Thursday, July 15th.
-This represents a $0.80 dividend on an annualized basis and a dividend yield of 0.64%.
-SYNNEX’s dividend payout ratio (DPR) is presently 5.85%.
+SYNNEX (NYSE:SNX) last issued its quarterly earnings results on Wednesday, June 23rd.
+The business services provider reported $2.09 EPS for the quarter, topping the consensus estimate of $1.93 by $0.16.
+The firm had revenue of $5.86 billion for the quarter, compared to analysts’ expectations of $4.96 billion.
+SYNNEX had a net margin of 2.15% and a return on equity of 19.97%.
+The company’s revenue for the quarter was up 31.0% on a year-over-year basis.
+During the same period in the previous year, the firm posted $1.26 EPS.
+As a group, research analysts expect that SYNNEX Co. will post 8.14 EPS for the current year.

-Several research analysts have recently issued reports on the stock. upped their target price on shares of SYNNEX from $120.00 to $155.00 and gave the stock a “buy” rating in a research note on Monday, May 24th.
-Barrington Research increased their price objective on shares of SYNNEX from $130.00 to $140.00 and gave the company an “outperform” rating in a research report on Monday, June 28th.
-Raymond James increased their price objective on shares of SYNNEX from $125.00 to $140.00 and gave the company a “strong-buy” rating in a research report on Friday, June 25th.
-Finally, Citigroup restated a “buy” rating and set a $155.00 price objective (up previously from $120.00) on shares of SYNNEX in a research report on Monday, May 24th.
-Two research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the stock.
-The stock has an average rating of “Buy” and an average price target of $131.00.
+Several hedge funds have recently modified their holdings of the company.
+Virginia Retirement Systems ET AL raised its holdings in shares of SYNNEX by 11.4% in the 2nd quarter.
+Virginia Retirement Systems ET AL now owns 15,600 shares of the business services provider’s stock valued at $1,899,000 after purchasing an additional 1,600 shares during the period.
+Johnson Investment Counsel Inc. raised its holdings in shares of SYNNEX by 7.5% in the 2nd quarter.
+Johnson Investment Counsel Inc. now owns 2,203 shares of the business services provider’s stock valued at $268,000 after purchasing an additional 154 shares during the period.
+Neuberger Berman Group LLC raised its holdings in shares of SYNNEX by 30.3% in the 2nd quarter.
+Neuberger Berman Group LLC now owns 5,704 shares of the business services provider’s stock valued at $689,000 after purchasing an additional 1,326 shares during the period.
+Brandywine Global Investment Management LLC bought a new stake in shares of SYNNEX in the 2nd quarter valued at about $3,762,000.
+Finally, Stifel Financial Corp bought a new stake in shares of SYNNEX in the 2nd quarter valued at about $247,000.
+76.18% of the stock is currently owned by institutional investors.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Exchange Traded Concepts LLC purchased a new stake in shares of SYNNEX in the second quarter worth $25,000.
-Pinebridge Investments L.P. purchased a new stake in shares of SYNNEX in the first quarter worth $34,000.
-Deseret Mutual Benefit Administrators purchased a new stake in shares of SYNNEX in the second quarter worth $34,000.
-IFP Advisors Inc increased its stake in shares of SYNNEX by 1,365.0% in the second quarter.
-IFP Advisors Inc now owns 586 shares of the business services provider’s stock worth $73,000 after purchasing an additional 546 shares in the last quarter.
-Finally, Lazard Asset Management LLC grew its stake in SYNNEX by 1,750.0% during the first quarter.
-Lazard Asset Management LLC now owns 814 shares of the business services provider’s stock valued at $93,000 after acquiring an additional 770 shares in the last quarter.
-76.18% of the stock is owned by hedge funds and other institutional investors.
+A number of equities analysts recently weighed in on SNX shares.
+Citigroup reaffirmed a “buy” rating and issued a $155.00 target price (up from $120.00) on shares of SYNNEX in a research note on Monday, May 24th. upped their target price on shares of SYNNEX from $120.00 to $155.00 and gave the stock a “buy” rating in a research note on Monday, May 24th.
+Barrington Research upped their target price on shares of SYNNEX from $130.00 to $140.00 and gave the stock an “outperform” rating in a research note on Monday, June 28th.
+Finally, Raymond James upped their target price on shares of SYNNEX from $125.00 to $140.00 and gave the stock a “strong-buy” rating in a research note on Friday, June 25th.
+Two analysts have rated the stock with a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the stock.
+SYNNEX presently has a consensus rating of “Buy” and a consensus price target of $131.00.

 SYNNEX Company Profile